sjackson4430/portfolio/_posts/2022-02-07-Docker-Create-Docker-Image.md

 So if your just updating the source code layer

-You can containerize everything, skype, spotify, curl, firefox, chrome
+You can containerize everything, skype, spotify, curl, firefox, chrome, etc...

 <h2>Creating a New Docker Image
 </h2>